 To say nothing of those crazy endings!
 The joy/despair when the last-minute drive from a loved/hated team renews/shatters our hopes!
 How, after something as exciting as this, is a person expected to sleep?
 Since we’re sports fans who also crave a good night’s rest, we thought we’d investigate.

-Whether you’re rooting for the New England Patriots or the Los Angeles Rams, here’s what you need to know to be both a die-hard fan and a world-class sleeper.
+Whether you’re rooting for the New England Patriots or the Los Angeles Rams, remember that the world’s best football players benefit from top sleep science to maximize performance on the field.
+Here’s what you need to know to be both a die-hard fan and a world-class sleeper.

 The Super Bowl: your head and heart in the game